 For most businesses, however, administrative overhead and manufacturing overhead are two of the most common types of operating expenses.

 While administrative overhead costs tend to remain constant, manufacturing overheads can vary widely, which is why it is a good practice to separate the two when determining your overall overhead costs.

 Here is a closer look at how these two overhead costs differ.

 Administrative overhead costs are expenses unrelated to production, marketing, or research.
-These costs include those related accounting, legal services, and office-related business costs Some administrative overhead cost examples are rent, utilities, property tax, insurance, and office supplies.
+These costs include those related to accounting, legal services, and office-related business costs Some administrative overhead costs examples are rent, utilities, property tax, insurance, and office supplies.

 - Overheads are operating expenses that remain constant, regardless of business revenue.

 - Overheads tend to fall into two categories: administrative (eg: rent, utilities, insurance) and manufacturing (eg: depreciation of machinery, maintenance, factory supplies).